 11. Stop smoking.

 If you do only one thing on the list, it should probably be quitting smoking.
 You know that smoking increases your risk of lung cancer — but it can also negatively affect your circulation by narrowing blood vessels in the skin, damaging the linings of arteries and decreasing blood flow to extremities.
 Thankfully, there are many resources available to help you stop smoking, and your doctor should be able to help connect you to them.
-Quitting may seem like an insurmountable obstacle right now, but 1.3 million smokers do quit each year, and with the right plan and support, you can be one of them this year.
+Quitting may seem like an insurmountable obstacle right now, 2018, 55 million smokers quit, and with the right plan and support, you can be one of them this year.

 12. Shorten your commute.

 In addition to the 8-plus hours we spend sitting at our desks each day, we spend even more time commuting, which usually involves sitting as well, this time in a car.
 This sedentary time really adds up and cutting down on your commute can really boost your health.
 Not only will you spend less time sitting, but you can use that extra time to work out or do something else good for your circulation — plus a shorter commute often means less stress.
 If you live close enough to the office, you can also consider taking a more circulation-friendly form of transportation, such as walking or biking.
 If that’s not an option, you can still try parking further away from the office or getting off the bus a stop early to squeeze in a bit of extra walking.